NightHaze: Nighttime Image Dehazing via Self-Prior Learning: Experiments

 \subsection{Ablation Studies}

-To verify the effectiveness of our self-prior learning and self-refinement, we conduct ablation studies on the RealNightHaze dataset.
-The experimental results are shown in Figure~\ref{fig_qual_Ablation} and Table~\ref{tab_abl}. \paragraph{\textbf{Analysis of Self-Prior Learning}} To verify the effectiveness of our self-prior learning, we use different ratios to mix severe and non-severe augmentation.
+To verify the effectiveness of our key ideas, we conduct ablation studies on the RealNightHaze dataset.
+The experimental results are shown in Figure~\ref{fig_qual_Ablation} and Table~\ref{tab_abl}.

+{\textbf{Analysis of Self-Prior Learning}} To verify the effectiveness of our self-prior learning, we use different ratios to mix severe and non-severe augmentation.
 The experimental results are shown in Table~\ref{tab_abl}.
 It can be observed that our backbone with non-severe augmentation cannot sufficiently enhance the visibility of haze images.
 The MUSIQ and TRES scores are 44.67 and 62.18, outperforming the original haze images' scores by 2.55 and 4.24.
 In contrast, our backbone with severe augmentation achieves significant performance improvement.
-The main reason for this is that severe augmentation yields strong priors that are robust to real-world haze. \paragraph{\textbf{Analysis of Self-Refinement}} We conduct ablation studies to verify the effectiveness of our self-refinement.
-The experimental results are shown in Figure~\ref{fig_qual_Ablation}.
-Although our self-prior learning can effectively enhance the visibility of night haze images, it still leaves some artifacts caused by over-suppression.
-For example, the light sources in Figure~\ref{fig_qual_Ablation}(b) are over-suppressed.
-Figure~\ref{fig_qual_Ablation}(c) demonstrates that our self-refinement further refines our outputs.
+The main reason for this is that severe augmentation yields strong priors that are robust to real haze.